The frictionless WebAssembly platform for writing microservices and web apps

 Installing Fermyon

-Fermyon can be installed in one of two ways:
+Fermyon can be installed in a few ways: